SECURITIES AND EXCHANGE COMMISSION

 |Title:||President and Chief Executive Officer|

-THE FIRST NO-NEEDLE, NO-INJECTION SOLUTION for Type I Allergic Reactions Q1 2023 Exhibit 99.1
+THE FIRST NO-NEEDLE, NO-INJECTION SOLUTION for Type I Allergic Reactions Q2 2023 Exhibit 99.1

-Forward looking statements This presentation contains forward-looking statements which include, but are not limited to, statements regarding the design and potential benefits of neffy; the anticipated Prescription Drug User Fee Act (PDUFA) date for neffy; the timing of regulatory approval for and the commercial launch of neffy, if approved; ARS Pharma’s commercialization strategy; the potential market opportunity for neffy, the projected growth thereof and neffy’s ability to capture and grow that market; ARS Pharma’s expected competitive position; ARS Pharma’s potential to become the standard in treatment and transform the treatment of allergic reactions; the likelihood of neffy attaining favorable coverage; the expected intellectual property protection for neffy; and any statements of assumptions underlying any of the foregoing.
+Forward-looking statements This presentation contains forward-looking statements which include, but are not limited to, statements regarding the design and potential benefits of neffy; the anticipated Prescription Drug User Fee Act (PDUFA) date for neffy; the timing of regulatory approval for and the commercial launch of neffy, if approved; ARS Pharma’s commercialization strategy; the potential market opportunity for neffy; the projected growth thereof and neffy’s ability to capture and grow that market; ARS Pharma’s expected competitive position; ARS Pharma’s potential to become the standard in treatment and transform the treatment of allergic reactions; the likelihood of neffy attaining favorable coverage; the expected intellectual property protection for neffy; and any statements of assumptions underlying any of the foregoing.
 These forward-looking statements are subject to the safe harbor provisions under the Private Securities Litigation Reform Act of 1995.
 ARS Pharma’s expectations and beliefs regarding these matters may not materialize.
-Actual outcomes and results may differ materially from those contemplated by these forward-looking statements as a result of uncertainties, risks, and changes in circumstances, including but not limited to risks and uncertainties related to: the ability to obtain and maintain regulatory approval for neffy; results from clinical trials may not be indicative of results that may be observed in the future; potential safety and other complications from neffy; the labelling for neffy, if approved; the scope, progress and expansion of developing and commercializing neffy; the size and growth of the market therefor and the rate and degree of market acceptance thereof vis-à-vis intramuscular injectable products; the ARS Pharma’s ability to protect its intellectual property position; the impact of health epidemics or pandemics on ARS Pharma’s business and the actions ARS Pharma may take in response thereto; and the impact of government laws and regulations.
-Additional risks and uncertainties that could cause actual outcomes and results to differ materially from those contemplated by the forward-looking statements are included under the caption “Risk Factors—Risks Related to ARS Pharma” heading of the company’s definitive proxy statement on DEFM14A filed with the Securities and Exchange Commission on October 6, 2022, available at www.sec.gov.
-These documents can be also accessed on ARS Pharma’s web page at www.ir.ars-pharma.com by clicking on the link “Financials & Filings.”
+Actual outcomes and results may differ materially from those contemplated by these forward-looking statements as a result of uncertainties, risks, and changes in circumstances, including but not limited to risks and uncertainties related to: the ability to obtain and maintain regulatory approval for neffy; results from clinical trials may not be indicative of results that may be observed in the future; the FDA advisory committee’s decision should not be relied on as an indication that neffy will ultimately be approved; the FDA is not bound by decision of its advisory committee or any of its recommendations and there are a number of instances where the FDA has voted against the recommendations of advisory committees; potential safety and other complications from neffy; the labelling for neffy, if approved; the scope, progress and expansion of developing and commercializing neffy; the size and growth of the market therefor and the rate and degree of market acceptance thereof vis-à-vis intramuscular injectable products; the ARS Pharma’s ability to protect its intellectual property position; the impact of health epidemics or pandemics on ARS Pharma’s business and the actions ARS Pharma may take in response thereto; and the impact of government laws and regulations.
+Additional risks and uncertainties that could cause actual outcomes and results to differ materially from those contemplated by the forward-looking statements are included under the caption “Risk Factors” in the company’s Quarterly Report on Form 10-Q for the quarter ended March 31, 2023, filed with the Securities and Exchange Commission (“SEC”) on May 15, 2023.
+This and other documents ARS files with the SEC can also be accessed on ARS’s web page at ir.ars-pharma.com by clicking on the link “Financials & Filings.”
 The forward-looking statements included in this presentation are made only as of the date hereof.
 ARS Pharma does not assume any obligation and does not intend to update these forward-looking statements, except as required by law.

-Potential to Transform the Treatment of Type I Allergic Reactions neffy: first “no needle, no injection” solution for Type I allergic reactions to address an unmet market need Registration program demonstrates comparable PK and PD, without risk of needle-related safety concerns, fear and hesitation Significant opportunity to disrupt current epinephrine injectables market NDA accepted by FDA; mid-2023 PDUFA date anticipated Potential multi-billion-dollar market driven by HCP and consumer preference and adoption NCE-like IP exclusivity potential until at least 2038 ~$275 million in cash and securities as of 12/31/2022
+Potential to Transform the Treatment of Type I Allergic Reactions neffy®: first “no needle, no injection” solution for Type I allergic reactions to address an unmet market need Registration program demonstrates comparable PK and PD, without risk of needle-related safety concerns, fear and hesitation Rapid and statistically significant response on PD surrogates for efficacy (SBP, HR) observed even 1 minute after dosing with neffy vs. injection Significant opportunity to disrupt current epinephrine injectables market Mid-2023 PDUFA anticipated; FDA AdCom supports favorable benefit-risk assessment of neffy Potential multi-billion-dollar market driven by HCP and consumer preference and adoption NCE-like IP exclusivity potential until at least 2038 $264.5 million in cash and securities as of 3/31/2023

 Proven leadership team with track record developing and commercializing intranasal and consumer-driven medicines Richard Lowenthal, M.S.
 Chief Executive Officer, Co-Founder Led FDA approvals for multiple nasal spray products 25+ years of experience Robert Bell, Ph.D.
 Chief Scientific Officer, Co-Founder 30+ years of senior R&D leadership experience including Barr and Somerset Sarina Tanimoto, M.D.
 Chief Medical Officer, Co-Founder Led FDA approvals for multiple nasal spray products 20+ years of experience Eric Karas Chief Commercial Officer Led Narcan® commercial ops at Emergent/Adapt, and Auxilium specialty 25+ years of experience Harris Kaplan EVP, Commercial Strategy 40+ years of commercial strategy across more than 125 product launches Dan Relovsky SVP, Marketing 30+ years of marketing, sales and operational experience across specialty and consumer markets Brian Dorsey Chief Operating Officer 25+ years of R&D experience as including multiple head of R&D roles including Pernix, Apricus and Somaxon Kathy Scott Chief Financial Officer 30+ years of finance experience with multiple CFO roles including Neurana, Recros and Oncternal Justin Chakma Chief Business Officer 10+ years of M&A, licensing, financing and strategy experience including Celgene, Receptos and Auspex Alex Fitzpatrick Chief Legal Officer 30+ years of legal experience with multiple GC roles including Evofem, Kyriba, Verenium, Blackbaud